DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/work-with-data.md

 ---
-title: Working with Data
+title: Work with Data
 author: Natalia Kazakova
 legacyId: 114172
 ---
-# Working with Data
+# Work with Data
 The topics in this section describe how to work with data in a [connected](provide-data.md) data source.

 This section contains the following topics.